ptagseth/kanoa-software/docs/products/user-management.md

 ![User Management](/img/UMConfigureRoles.png)

-For more details on how to configure roles and the security of roles - check the [Framework Design -> Security](/products/framework-design/security.md) pages.
+For more details on how to configure roles and the security of roles - check the [Products > Framework Design > Security](/products/framework-design/security.md) pages.

 ### Delete Roles